AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: AutoML for

 The lifecycle of an \LLM typically involves three key stages: pre-training, fine-tuning, and inference \citep{zhao-arxiv23a}.
 Each stage of this lifecycle comes with its own set of objectives, hyperparameters, and design decisions affecting the final performance on downstream tasks, as depicted in \autoref{fig:automl_for_llms}.

-During pre-training, the base model is trained on a large corpus of unlabeled text to learn language patterns and capture general knowledge about the language.
+During \textbf{pre-training}, the base model is trained on a large corpus of unlabeled text to learn language patterns and capture general knowledge about the language.
 The overall goal of pre-training is to produce useful representations of sequences with a pre-text task in a quasi-unsupervised fashion which corresponds to the first stage of the Self-Supervised Learning (SSL) paradigm \citep{balestriero-arxiv23a}.
-It is typically the most expensive part of training an \LLM and only very few groups and companies world-wide can afford to pre-train a base model.
+It is typically the most expensive part of training an \LLM and only a few groups and companies world-wide can afford to pre-train a base model.

-Fine-tuning follows, where the pre-trained model is further trained on domain- or task-specific data to specialize its knowledge and adapt to specific tasks, domains or use cases.
+\textbf{Fine-tuning} follows, where the pre-trained model is further trained on domain- or task-specific data to specialize its knowledge and adapt to specific tasks, domains, or use cases.
+In general, fine-tuning covers various groups of approaches such as task-specific supervised fine-tuning \citep{zhao-arxiv23a}, instruction tuning \citep{wei-iclr22a}, and alignment fine-tuning \citep{zhao-arxiv23a}.
 The success in this specialization is quantified with a corresponding metric or loss function.
-Provided the pre-training found useful representations, the objective here is to utilize or adapt the representations encoded into model checkpoints with specific downstream tasks in mind.
+Provided the pre-training found useful representations, the objective here is to utilize or adapt these representations with specific downstream tasks in mind.
 This can be very effective even with limited data for the downstream task and thus is computationally much less demanding than training a base model.
-The probable reason is the strong joint embedding featuring a large number of parameters learned during pre-training for which often a low dimensional reparametrization working well for a specific downstream task exists.
+The probable reason is that for a given downstream task, there often exists a low-dimensional reparametrization of the strong joint embedding which was learned during pre-training featuring a large number of parameters.
 This allows to unleash the full power of transfer learning \citep{aghajanyan-acl21}.